bglamadrid/bglamadrid/README.md

 ![](https://komarev.com/ghpvc/?username=bglamadrid&color=brightgreen)

->War and violence are never a good thing.
-But choosing a side without having prior knowledge about a conflict seems like a bad idea to me.
+> War and violence are never a good thing.
+But choosing a side without having prior, proper knowledge about a conflict seems like a bad idea to me.
+I, for one, choose to side with the victims, not the fighters.
->I side with the victims, not the fighters, less so the hypocrites.
-And definitely I'm against those people spreading fake news all around in order to gather visitors, or whaatever damn reasons they may have.

->What I hope is for conflict to be resolved with as little friction as possible.
+> What I hope is for conflict to be resolved with as little friction as possible.
 Human lives are precious!
-But I can't save that principle for "people" who think "they have rights" or "own" others.
-That's the scum of humanity right there.
+But I can't guarantee that principle applies for "people" who think "they have rights" or "own" others.
+Freedom of speech shouldn't, mustn't include hate speech.
+That's hypocrisy (and coincidentally, the one rethoric defense most extremist people often pull out to shield themselves from judgment).

->Regardless of the situation, always investigate and make your own judgment, lest you be deceived, or worse, forced by society to take a side you aren't yet sure to take.
+> My point is that, regardless of the situation, always investigate and make your own mind, lest you be deceived, or worse, forced by any society to take a side you aren't yet sure to take.
 Your decisions and stances should always remain your own!

 __Greetings, beautiful people__ 👋